Cjaker/zerobot-docs/docs/lua_scripting/functions/map.md

 -- @field ignoreNpcs (boolean) - If is true will not consider npc as a blockable obstacle on tile.
 Default value is false -- @return True if the position is walkable, or false if not function Map.isTileWalkable(x, y, z, options)

+-- Use item from specific position into a specific inventory slot -- @param x (number) - The x-coordinate of the map position.
+-- @param y (number) - The y-coordinate of the map position.
+-- @param z (number) - The z-coordinate of the map position.
+-- @param slot (number) - The inventory slot destination to use the item.
+Refer to Enums.InventorySlot.
+-- @return True if the request was sent to server, or nil if tile/item/inventory slot doesn't exists or there's no map information available. function Map.useItemWithInventory(x, y, z, slot)

+-- Use item from specific position into a specific container slot -- @param x (number) - The x-coordinate of the map position.
+-- @param y (number) - The y-coordinate of the map position.
+-- @param z (number) - The z-coordinate of the map position.
+-- @param index (number) - The container index to use the item.
+-- @param slot (number) - The container slot destination to use the item.
+-- @return True if the request was sent to server, or nil if tile/item/container slot doesn't exists or there's no map information available. function Map.useItemWithContainer(x, y, z, index, slot)

+-- Look at specific position.
+-- @param x (number) - The x-coordinate of the map position.
+-- @param y (number) - The y-coordinate of the map position.
+-- @param z (number) - The z-coordinate of the map position.
+-- @return True if the request was sent to server, or nil if tile doesn't exists or there's no map information available. function Map.lookAt(x, y, z)

 -- Get current map world camera position
 -- This function is useful if you wanna a real-time position of your character